ramapriyan912001/tp/docs/DeveloperGuide.md

     4. Test case: `findgroups Singapore`
        Expected: GroupList will display a blank page.
 0 groups found shown in status message.

-2. Search for groups in ContactPage
+2. Search for groups in ContactsPage
    1. Prerequisites: The preloaded data for groups are not modified.
 (No groups are removed or added)

    2. Test case: `findgroups London`